-Whether it’s because of the snow in the moonlight or the summer days that just don’t end, Finland often just seems to sparkle.
+Whether it’s because of the snow in the moonlight or the summer days that never seem to end, Finland often seems to sparkle.
 Dotted around this land of lakes and forests are a number of truly stunning towns.
-If you’ve ever dreamed of tanning at midnight, sleeping in an igloo, drinking in a bar boat, or going on a dog sled ride, find your city of choice amongst Finland’s most beautiful towns.
+If you’ve ever dreamed of tanning at midnight, sleeping in an igloo, drinking in a bar boat, or going on a dog sled ride, find your destination of choice among the most beautiful towns in Finland.

 For many centuries, Turku was the capital and largest city in Finland, before it was surpassed by Helsinki.
 It was also always Finland’s major western port city, which allowed it to grow and thrive.
-The Aura River runs through the city’s charming center, and in the summer you can take advantage of the boat bars that open up during the endlessly light, warmer months.
-Full of bright colors, hip restaurants, and exceedingly creative bars – fancy drinking in an old pharmacy or schoolhouse, anyone?
+The Aura River runs through the charming centre, and in the summer you can take advantage of the boat bars that open up during the endlessly light, warmer months.
+Full of bright colours, hip restaurants and exceedingly creative bars – fancy drinking in an old pharmacy or schoolhouse?
 Turku is the kind of small city where you wonder where the time went.

-Savonlinna was founded in 1639 and built up around the Olavinlinna castle, which you can still visit.
+Savonlinna was founded in 1639 and built around the Olavinlinna castle, which you can still visit.
 Although it’s an inland town, you would be forgiven for forgetting that, thanks to the prominence of the area’s numerous lakes in the landscape.
-There are also several structures worth checking out, like the Kerimaki Church, which is the largest wooden church in the world, or the intricately detailed Rauhalinna Villa, large enough to fit 5000 people!
-If you come at the right time in the year, you might be lucky enough to catch one of their big events – the Mobile Phone Throwing World Championships.
+There are also several structures worth checking out, such as the Kerimaki Church, which is the largest wooden church in the world, or the intricately detailed Rauhalinna Villa, large enough to fit 5000 people.
+If you come at the right time, you might catch one of the big events – the Mobile Phone Throwing World Championships.

 It may come as a surprise, but Finland has beaches too.
 Hanko is where many people in the area will come to soak up the sun and enjoy the long days, and it just happens to have a fascinating cultural history to boot.
 Finland is technically a bilingual country, with a Finnish-speaking majority and a Swedish-speaking minority.
-While only about 5.4% of the Finnish population at large is Swedish speaking, 44% of the city of Hanko speak primarily Swedish.
+While only about 5 percent of the Finnish population at large is Swedish speaking, 44 percent of the Hanko population speak primarily Swedish.
 It was also controlled by Russia for long periods in its history, and for many years, the Russian nobility would come to Hanko for their vacations.

 Mariehamn, or Maarianhamina in Finnish, is the capital of Aland, an autonomous Swedish-speaking territory that Finland has sovereignty over.
 Only built in the late 19th century, Mariehamn still appears much the way it did back then.
-Walking around the small center, you’ll see streets full of colorful wooden buildings and houses that really bring the town to life, either in summer or in winter.
-It has a long history as a port, so there’s a very large marina to explore, or you can board the Pommern, a museum ship anchored in the city’s western harbor.
+Walking around the small centre, you’ll see streets full of colourful wooden buildings and houses that really bring the town to life, either in summer or in winter.
+It has a long history as a port, so there’s a large marina to explore, or you can board the Pommern, a museum ship anchored in the city’s western harbour.

-While the area that is now Rovaniemi has been inhabited continuously since the Stone Age (our ancestors made questionable decisions, given that it is just 10 kilometers south of the Arctic Circle), the city was heavily damaged when the Finns fought against the Germans at the end of WWII, so the buildings you’ll find will mostly be new.
-However, several of the most important ones, including the town Hall and the Lappia House, which functions as a theater and library, among other things, were designed by the well known Finnish architect Alvar Aalto.
-This is also the perfect place to look for the Northern Lights, and don’t miss the Santa Claus Village – Rovaniemi, after all, is the official home of Santa Claus.
+While the area that is now Rovaniemi – 10km (6mi) south of the Arctic Circle – has been inhabited continuously since the Stone Age, the city was heavily damaged when the Finns fought against the Germans at the end of WWII, so the buildings you’ll find will mostly be new.
+However, several of the most important ones, including the town hall and the Lappia House, which functions as a theatre and library, among other things, were designed by the well known Finnish architect Alvar Aalto.
+This is also the perfect place to look for the Northern Lights and visit if you’re a Christmas fanatic – Rovaniemi, after all, is the official home of Santa Claus.

 Ever dreamed of sleeping in an igloo?
-Ever dreamed of sleeping in an igloo with a glass roof, perfectly suited for Aurora Borealis-hunting?
-Saariselka, which you’ll find by getting very close to the northern tip of Finland, is your place to go.
-The Kakslauttanen Arctic Resort is where you’ll find those glass-topped igloos, but the area’s potential doesn’t end there.
+How about an igloo with a glass roof, perfectly suited for Aurora Borealis-hunting?
+Saariselka, which you’ll find by getting very close to the northern tip of Finland, is the place to go.
+The Kakslauttanen Arctic Resort is where you’ll find those glass-topped igloos, but the potential of the area doesn’t end there.
 You can take a sled-dog safari to witness the beauty of what real winter looks like on unspoiled land, or come in June or July to find out the real meaning of White Nights.
-This is a very popular place to have romantic, snow-covered weddings – unsurprisingly, given where you could go afterwards for the beginning of the honeymoon.
+This is a popular place to have romantic, snow-covered weddings – unsurprisingly, given where you could go afterwards for the beginning of the honeymoon.

-Located in the southern part of Lapland on the Gulf of Bothnia, Kemi is another place to get in touch with Lappish culture.
-It was actually built as a shipping harbor in the late 19th century, but you’re not coming to see the permanent buildings.
+In the southern part of Lapland on the Gulf of Bothnia, Kemi is another place to get in touch with Lappish culture.
+It was actually built as a shipping harbour in the late 19th century, but you’re not coming to see the permanent buildings.
 Kemi’s biggest draw is the SnowCastle, which they build every year in a different architectural style.
-You never know what it’ll look like, but there will always be a restaurant, a chapel (another site for winter weddings), and a hotel, which local artists decorate to give it some serious flavor.
+You never know what it’ll look like, but there will always be a restaurant, a chapel (another site for winter weddings), and a hotel, which local artists decorate to give it serious flavour.
 Fancy having a meal on an ice table, on ice benches covered with reindeer skin?
 Move Kemi up to the top of your list.